 Maybe you grew up in a household with angry parents; where anger was the norm of expression.

 You may have felt lonely spending a lot of time alone which left you feeling unloved, and insecure.
 By understanding where your anger comes from, you give yourself the key to freedom from this crippling emotion.

 When you venture inward and investigate your personal inner story, the anger can sometimes simply dissolve.
 But you may also need help to heal the weeds that grew into the anger you frequently display.
 By inquiring deep within you offer yourself the chance to feel and express the joys of love.

 Techniques to Help Resolve Feelings of Anger

 1. Connecting to the Emotion – Learning not to Fear It

-Allowing your self to connect with, and feel the anger can help it resolve.
-There is a part of you that wants to be heard which you may have unknowingly been ignoring for many years … that deeply buried cause.
+Allowing your self to connect with, and feel the anger can help to resolve it.
+There is a part of you that wants to be heard which you may have unknowingly been ignoring for many years.

 With clarity and insight comes confidence and inner strength that gradually diminishes the grip of the anger and its influence over your behaviours.
 Inner wisdom also provides you greater openings for healing.

 So close your eyes and feel the anger.
 Notice where where it is in your body.